luc-tielen/TwsApiCpp/TwsApiC++/Readme.txt

 Starting from version 9.62, IB supports a C++ API with POSIX socket implementation.
 This is a platform and vendor independant implementation.
 The only drawback of the POSIX API is its complexity and its non-compatibility with versions previous to 9.62.
 Indeed, the new API is the combination of the classes EClient/EWrapper, the class EPosixClientSocket AND the POSIX sockets API.
 Reading the example code in directory TestPosixSocketClient makes it clear: you will find a call to the select() method, the use of the low level macro's FD_ZERO, FD_SET, FD_CLR and FD_ISSET and tests on the file descriptor whether it is still valid or not, plus calls to onReceive(), onSend(), and onError(), introduced in new class EPosixClientSocket in the POSIX API.
 This all makes the use of the TWS C++ API far more complicated then it was before and not just plug & play with previous versions.

-This TwsApiC++ ensures all that is hidden and restores the backwards 'plug & play' compatibility, except for the xstring wich is replaced by newly introduced IBString by IB in version 9.62.
+This TwsApiC++ ensures all that is hidden and restores the backwards 'plug & play' compatibility, except for the xstring which is replaced by newly introduced IBString by IB in version 9.62.

 9.71: Differences with TwsApiC++ versions 9.67_4